bsc101/roon-extension-itroxs/README.md

 ## Roon Extension for Android App it'roXs!

-This extension is needed by the Android app it'roXs.
+This extension is needed by the Android app **it'roXs**.
 You can find the app in the Google Play Store:
 [it'roXs - eXtends your Roon music player](https://play.google.com/store/apps/details?id=com.bsc101.itroxs)

-Main features of it'roXs:
+Main features of the **it'roXs** Android app:

    * Adds a media notification for a Roon output to the status bar and lock screen
    * Shows current title meta data on the lock screen